Alocasia grows clumping and often produces pups through rhizomes or bulbs.

 Moreover, these vegetative methods of populating a plant give offspring with the exact genetic characteristics of the parent plant.

 And, rather than spending a few dollars every time you long for the plant, propagation easily fulfills the purpose with subsequent grooming of the existing old, large unmanageable plant.

 Best Time to Propagate Alocasia

-But, let me remind you, the plant might take a long time to adapt to a new environment or might die due to stress.
+Even if you plant bulbs in winter, they may survive adversity.
+But, a quick reminder, the plant might take a long time to adapt to a new environment or might die due to stress.

 Methods to Propagate Alocasia

 Generally, offset division, bulb planting, and corms are three common ways to propagate the Alocasia plants.